Vonovia SE (OTCMKTS:VONOY) Short Interest Up 668.8% in May

-Vonovia SE (OTCMKTS:VONOY) saw a significant growth in short interest in the month of May.
-As of May 28th, there was short interest totalling 12,300 shares, a growth of 668.8% from the May 13th total of 1,600 shares.
-Based on an average daily volume of 55,300 shares, the short-interest ratio is currently 0.2 days.
+Vonovia SE (OTCMKTS:VONOY) was the target of a significant increase in short interest in the month of May.
+As of May 28th, there was short interest totalling 12,300 shares, an increase of 668.8% from the May 13th total of 1,600 shares.
+Based on an average trading volume of 55,300 shares, the short-interest ratio is currently 0.2 days.

-Several analysts recently commented on VONOY shares.
-DZ Bank reaffirmed a “buy” rating on shares of Vonovia in a report on Thursday, February 18th.
-Zacks Investment Research downgraded shares of Vonovia from a “hold” rating to a “strong sell” rating in a report on Saturday, June 5th.
+Several equities research analysts have recently issued reports on VONOY shares.
+DZ Bank restated a “buy” rating on shares of Vonovia in a research note on Thursday, February 18th.
+Zacks Investment Research lowered Vonovia from a “hold” rating to a “strong sell” rating in a report on Saturday, June 5th.

 Vonovia SE operates as an integrated residential real estate company in Europe.
 It operates through four segments: Rental, Value-Add, Recurring Sales, and Development.
 The company offers property management services; apartments and property-related services; and value-added services, including maintenance and modernization of properties, craftsmen and residential environment organization, residential environment organization, condominium administration, cable TV, metering, energy supply, and insurances services.